wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     check person?.address?.city;
     ```

-### User-Defined type to JSON type conversion
+### User-defined type to JSON type conversion

 Conversion from json value to JSON format is straightforward.
-You can convert an application-specific, user-defined subtype of anydata to a json value using `toJson`.
+You can convert an application-specific, user-defined subtype of `anydata` to a json value using `toJson`.

 ###### Examples: